|

 10

-CREATE_MASTER_REPOBJECT -23308
+CREATE_MASTER_REPOBJECT -23308 ORA-23308:

-ORA-23308: object PPB.ACTIVATION
+object PPB.ACTIVATION

 AREA does not exist or is invalid

-Each master group is associated with a DBMS_REPCAT.DO_DEFERRED_REPCAT_ADMIN
+Each master group is associated with a

-job that executes administrative requests.
-You can query the DBA_JOBS data dictionary
+DBMS_REPCAT.DO_DEFERRED_REPCAT_ADMIN job that executes administrative requests.

-view to list the following information about this job.
-The
+You can query the DBA_JOBS data dictionary view to list the following information about

-DBMS_REPCAT.DO_DEFERRED_REPCAT_ADMIN porcedure executes the local outstanding
+this job.
+The DBMS_REPCAT.DO_DEFERRED_REPCAT_ADMIN porcedure executes the local

-master site, or (with assistance from job queues) for all master sites.
+current master site, or (with assistance from job queues) for all master sites.

 -

 The job identification number of each do_deferred_repcat_admin job.
-Each job

 -

-The privilege schema, which is the schema whose default privileges apply to the
+The privilege schema, which is the schema whose default privileges

 -

-The status of each do_deferred_repcat_admin job, either normal or broken.
+The status of each do_deferred_repcat_admin job, either normal or

 -

-The next date and time when each do_deferred_repcat_admin job will run.
+The next date and time when each do_deferred_repcat_admin job will

 -

 The current interval setting for each do_deferred_repcat_admin job.
-The interval

-start of the same job.
+next start of the same job.

 COLUMN JOB HEADING 'Job ID' FORMAT 999999